paulmayer-fullstacker/week-5/W5-Challenge-Mayer/README.md

 ### Development of the MVP

 Development of the MVP took the form of Bug Fixing.
-Identifying issues with functionallity of the MVP, prioritising those issues, and allocating non-conflicting work to team members.
+Identifying issues with functionality of the MVP, prioritising those issues, and allocating non-conflicting work to team members.
 In this way a flow of incrementally improved code was continually merged into GitHub.
 One of the tasks allocated to me, was to display the correct local time at the required location.

 #### Display Local Time

 The API call (shown above) returns a JSON object.
 Each returned object has members that allow us to display the current date time at the specified location.
 The 'dt' member holds a value that represents a time-stamp for the location.
-The time-stamp is the number of seconds elapsed since the Unix epoc (00:00Hr 01Jan1970), in Coordinated Universal Time (UTC) the universal equivalent of GMT.
+The time-stamp is the number of seconds elapsed since the Unix epoch (00:00Hr 01Jan1970), in Coordinated Universal Time (UTC) the universal equivalent of GMT.
 The 'timezone' member holds a a numeric value for the shift in seconds from UTC, for the requested location.
 A positive value means the location is ahead of UTC, and a negative value means it's behind UTC.

-See the script to calculate and display the local time, <a href="https://github.com/paulmayer-fullstacker/week-5/blob/main/W5-Challenge-Mayer/script.js#L170" target="_blank"> here</a>()
+See the script to calculate and display the local time, <a href="https://github.com/paulmayer-fullstacker/week-5/blob/main/W5-Challenge-Mayer/script.js#L170" target="_blank"> here.</a>

 ### Future Development: